mavryk-network/mavryk-protocol/docs/developer/merge_team.rst

   find MRs blocked on review and ask updates to the blocking reviewer, find another reviewer if relevant.
-* Actually perform MR reviews/approvals where appropriate, upgrade approvals from outside the Octez merge team when relevant.
+* Actually perform MR reviews/approvals where appropriate, upgrade approvals from outside the Mavkit merge team when relevant.
 * Coordinate with and alert developers working on CI in the case of problems that affect the flow of MRs.
 * Help MR authors understand their responsibilities.